spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-product-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that when merchant product entities are created or updated through ORM, they are exported to Elastica accordingly.
+Make sure that merchant product data appears in search engine and in storage.

 {% endinfo_block %}